DETAILED ACTION

 Claim Rejections - 35 USC § 103

 Claims 1 and 4 are rejected under 35 U.S.C.
-103 as being unpatentable over Kusano et al. (JP 2021-159814 A) in view of Enohara (JP 2017-91987 A).
+103 as being unpatentable over Kusano et al. (JP 2021-159814 A) in view of Enohara (JP 2017-91987 A) and Akiyama et al. (JP 2018-125201 A.

 Regarding claim 1, Kusano discloses a stretching and conveying device for a green compact (title/abstract), the stretching and conveying device comprising:

-a second roll 14, equated with the claimed first roll, and a third roll 16, equated with the claimed second roll, structured to convey by rotation a green compact in which powder 30 is compressed into a sheet shape 22 by sandwiching the green compact between the first roll 14 and the second roll 16 and stretch the green compact using a circumferential speed difference between the first roll and the second roll (p.
+the second roll 14, equated with the claimed first roll, and the third roll 16, equated with the claimed second roll, structured to convey by rotation a green compact in which powder 30 is compressed into a sheet shape 22 by sandwiching the green compact between the first roll 14 and the second roll 16 and stretch the green compact using a circumferential speed difference between the first roll and the second roll (p.
 5 § 2.
 Wet powder coating equipment, pp. 7-8 § 2.2.
 Drive device)

 wherein